cellml/libcellml/docs/reference/inform/inform3_3.rst

 .. _inform3_3:

+.. container:: toggle

+  .. container:: header

+    Show/hide more information

   .. container:: infospec

     An integer string is simply a string containing only the numerical characters between 0 and 9.
 If it's a negative then it should begin with the minus sign, :code:`-`, but it *must not* begin with the plus sign, :code:`+`.